 2. Site Load Speed

 We’ve all given up and left a site that took too long to load.
-According to Kissmetrics, 40% of people abandon a website that takes more than three seconds to load.
-Don’t let your website be one too.
+The truth is, 40% of people abandon a website that takes more than three seconds to load.
+Don’t let your website be one of those.

 This means you’re not only losing your current visitors and decreasing conversion rates, but you run the risk of your site losing traffic from those customers who may have referred your website to others.